 - An excursion to our purpose-built Centre for Education at Mayfield West and Grahamstown Dam.
 This excursion gives students the opportunity to learn about water from source to tap in an interactive environment.

-- Presentation of students’ final projects to the Hunter Water education team.
+- Virtual presentation of students’ final projects to the Hunter Water education team.

 Want to join the challenge?